 Redemptions over time

 Hard and Soft Peg Incentives

 However, this doesn’t have exactly the same effect in the other direction.
-If LUSD price is over 1 for extended periods of time.
+If LUSD price is over $1 then the arbitrage profit move would be to borrow LUSD and then sell it, possibly for another stablecoin that is more closely holding its peg at the time.
+Due to the fact that LUSD is 110% overcollateralized, it has often traded slightly above $1 for extended periods of time.
 It should never really go above $1.10, though, since that would exceed the collateral backing available for redemption.

 Incentives of the Peg Mechanism